lconcha/Displasias/README.md

 Code to process dMRI volumes and create cortical streamlines in rat data.

+This repository contains scripts and functions necessary to work with the data in the rat dysplasia project and published for transparency purposes.
+It is not intended for use with other data, as many things are hard-coded.

 Code by:
 * David Cortés-Servín
 * Aylín Pérez-Moriel